mrkmg/node-docker-test/README.md

 All major versions, plus a subset of version 4 which had a bug your project needs to pay attention to.

-    ndt -v "major" -v "patch | gt:4.2 | lt:4.6"
+    ndt -v "major" -v "patch | gte:4.2 | lte:4.6"

 Every single LTS version and the *popular* legacy versions.

     ndt -v "patch | lts" -v  "0.12, 0.10"

-*You do not need to worry if multiple versions overlap, as they are de-duplicated before running*
+*You do not need to worry if multiple versions overlap, as they are de-duplicated before running.*

 -----------------------